-Krishna now will describe the cosmic Knower in all fields, but in reading it we must not forget that everything he says applies also in a finite degree to our individual Self, and consciousness of that must be uppermost in our mind.
+Krishna now will describe the cosmic Knower in all fields, but in reading it we must not forget that everything he says applies also in a finite degree to our individual Self.

-“Having hands and feet everywhere, eyes, heads and faces everywhere, having ears everywhere, That stands, enveloping everything in the world” (13:13).
 “Having ears everywhere” is a translation of sarvatahshrutimal loke–“having hearing in all the world.”
 Immediately there comes to mind the meaning of Avalokiteshvara or Kuan Yin: “Hearing the Sounds of the World.”
 God hears not just the prayers but the words and thoughts of all human beings and the cries of all animals and even plants.
-However, there is a much more practical and esoteric meaning: shabda–sound in the form of both speech and hearing–is the faculty of omniscience.
-That is why sound is the basis of meditation.
+This is because God pervades the world and is within all things as their Knower.

-“Shining by the function of the senses, yet freed from all the senses, unattached yet maintaining all, without gunas [nirguna] yet experiencing the gunas” (13:14).
 Part of divine omniscience is the experiencing of all things.
-God is separate, yet He fully experiences everything through everyone.
-Every sentient being is a door of His perception.
+God is separate, yet he fully experiences everything through everyone.
+Every sentient being is a door of his perception.
 He experiences the internal and external sensations and impulses of all sentient beings.
 Great yogis reflect this to some degree.
 In the thirty-fifth chapter of his autobiography Yogananda narrates the following about Yogiraj Lahiri Mahasaya:

 “The master’s omnipresence was demonstrated one day before a group of disciples who were listening to his exposition of the Bhagavad Gita.
 As he was explaining the meaning of Kutastha Chaitanya or the Christ Consciousness in all vibratory creation, Lahiri Mahasaya suddenly gasped and cried out: